Gertje823/IGAvatarDownloader/README.md

 ## How to use
-1. Put your sessionid from instagram in the downloader.py
+1. Put your sessionid from instagram in the downloader.py on line 15
-2. Put all the usernames of the profile pictures you want to download in the `user.txt`
+2. Put all the usernames of which you want to download the profile picture in the `user.txt`.
+Every user must be on a new line.
 3. Run the script